 Visit our Volunteer Resource Center webpage to find a list of all State Veterans Chairs.
 Consult your state directory to get in touch with other Representatives and Lodge Veterans Chairs.
-At this center, you can also order brochures and other supplies to share at meetings.

-Are there any restrictions?
+Are there any restrictions for ENVSC Programs?

 The ENVSC mission is one of direct service to our nation's veterans and military members, with a special focus on service to those in need.
-While generous, memorials, appreciation ceremonies and luncheons do not qualify.
+While admirable, memorials, appreciation ceremonies and luncheons do not qualify.
 Lodges are free to use local, state or other funds to hold these events.